buddypress/buddypress/docs/contributor/code/reporting-bugs.md

    - **Assign to**: Optionally, take responsibility for the bug by entering your username.
    - **Milestone**: Do not change this; a BuddyPress developer will set it.
    - **Keywords**: Identify affected areas and use standard keywords to flag the bug’s status.
    - **CC**: Enter your email to receive updates on the bug.
-Note that reporters are automatically notified.
+Reporters are automatically notified.

 ### Trac Keywords